 In this independent Vitality review, I review Vitality Life Insurance and Vitality Health insurance.
 I also reveal how to get 2 months of premiums as well as up to £100 cashback for arranging your insurance and maximise the rewards and perks on offer, including the Apple Watch Series 8 for as little as £39 upfront.

-I personally took out a Vitality Life Insurance policy in June 2017, partly to test the product but also because I think it is a decent policy, especially if you heed the advice in this article.
+I personally took out a Vitality Life Insurance policy in June 2017, partly to test the product but also because I think it is a decent policy, especially if you heed the guidance in this article.
 It is a product that offers a huge range of discounts and cash rewards if you exercise and live a more healthy lifestyle.
-The trouble is that the product, while brilliantly innovative can be complicated and Vitality themselves don't do the best job of explaining it to the public.
-So in this Vitality review, I do just that.
-I even explain who should consider taking out a Vitality Life insurance policy and who shouldn't and the best way to get a Vitality quote.
-In a nutshell, it is a fantastic product but definitely suits some people more than others.
+The trouble is that if you blink you'll miss some valuable and sometimes free benefits that you have to opt into.
+So in this Vitality review, I'll show you how to maximise the benefits and perks.
+I even explain who should consider taking out a Vitality Life insurance policy and who shouldn't and the best way to get a Vitality quote and cashback.

 If you want to jump to specific parts of this review then you can do so by clicking on the links below.